lorenzotinfena/go-aggregator/README.md

 # Go aggregator

-This extension is intended to be used with TODO
+This extension is intended to be used with TODO, see that for the usage.

 After coding your main.go with third part libraries, this extension let you aggregate all the code in one one file with all the source code self-contained.

 It currently supports only `github.com/lorenzotinfena/goji`.

-## Usage

 # Example